 A will is most often thought of when thinking of an estate plan.
 There are other various documents that can be included, such as:

-To help ensure your family and loved ones are taken care of after you die, hire an estate planning lawyer to help you through this process.
+You can take steps to care for your family and loved ones after you die when you hire an estate planning lawyer to help you through this process.
 The documents you need depend on your unique circumstances, and making a mistake can lead to your estate plan being invalid.

-If you die without a will in place, your estate will default to Florida’s intestate succession laws.
+A: If you die without a will in place, your estate will default to Florida’s intestate succession laws.
 If there aren’t children, the surviving spouse inherits everything.
-If the children are the spouse’s, and the spouse has no other children, the spouse also gets everything.
-If there isn’t a surviving spouse or children, the estate will then go to parents, siblings, or distant relatives.
+If the children are the spouse’s children, and the spouse has no other children, the spouse also gets everything.
+If there is no surviving spouse or children, the estate will then go to parents, siblings, or distant relatives.

-To be considered legally valid upon your death, your will must meet certain requirements.
+A: To be considered legally valid upon your death, your will must meet certain requirements.
 Any adult in Florida can make a will.
 They can either handwrite it or type it.
-You have to sign the will in front of two witnesses.
+You must sign the will in front of two witnesses.
 Those two witnesses must then sign your will.
-While it seems simple, if these rules aren’t followed, your will is legally invalid and your wishes won’t be honored.
+While it seems simple, if these rules aren’t followed, your will is legally invalid, and your wishes won’t be honored.

 The team at the Law Office of Douglas A. Oberdorfer, P.A., knows Florida estate planning laws and has helped numerous Daytona Beach clients by providing transparent legal guidance.
 Reach out to our skilled legal professional today to learn how we can assist you.